-In 2015, he was awarded the James Conlon Conducting Prize at the Aspen Conducting Academy, a distinction which brought with it a re-invitation to return as a conducting fellow the following season.
-In 2018, a performance he conducted of Strauss’s Don Juan with the Aspen Conducting Academy Orchestra was featured on American Public Media’s Performance Today.
-He has held positions with the Boston University All Campus Orchestra, the Boston University Opera Institute, the Houghton Symphony Orchestra, and the Houghton Lyric Theater.
-In 2017, he completed an Artistic Administration internship with the Memphis Symphony Orchestra where he also assisted principal conductor, Robert Moody.
-In masterclass settings, Nathaniel has conducted the Bahuslav Martinů Philharmonic and the Aspen Festival Orchestra, studying with leading conducting pedagogues such as Robert Spano, Larry Rachleff, and Hugh Wolff.
-In the pit, he has participated in opera masterclasses with Nicolas McGegan and Patrick Summers and has assisted productions ranging from Debussy’s Pelleas et Melisande, Puccini’s Gianni Schicchi, and Donizetti’s L’elisir d’amore.
+In January 2022, he made a last-minute subscription debut with the Rhode Island Philharmonic, returning just 3 months later to conduct an American program of works by Gershwin, Price, and Gabriela Lena Frank.
+In 2015, he won the James Conlon Conducting Prize at the Aspen Music Festival and School where he spent two summers as a conducting fellow studying with prominent teachers such as Robert Spano, Larry Rachleff, and Hugh Wolff.
+In 2018, a performance he conducted of Strauss’s ‘Don Juan’ with the Aspen Conducting Academy Orchestra was featured on American Public Media’s Performance Today.
+He has conducted the London Symphony Orchestra, Bohuslav Martinů Philharmonic Orchestra, Atlanta Symphony Orchestra, Naples Philharmonic, Amarillo Symphony, and the Rhode Island Philharmonic Orchestra.
+He has covered conductors such as Leonard Slatkin, David Robertson, and Bramwell Tovey.
+In 2017, he completed an Artistic Administration internship with the Memphis Symphony Orchestra, where he assisted newly appointed principal conductor, Robert Moody, and served as a member of the symphony’s artistic team.
+In the opera pit, he has participated in masterclasses with Nicolas McGegan and Patrick Summers, and he has assisted productions ranging from Debussy’s Pelleas et Melisande, Puccini’s Gianni Schicchi, and Donizetti’s L’elisir d’amore.

 Nathaniel is a passionate advocate for new music.
-In October 2018, he led four performances of Tom Cipullo’s provocative operetta, After Life, with the BU Opera Institute; in August 2016, he rehearsed and conducted Flatline by Matthew Ricketts, 2016 Jacob Druckman Prize winner at the Susan and Ford Schumann Center for Composition Studies.
+In October 2018, he led four performances of Tom Cipullo’s provocative operetta, After Life, with the BU Opera Institute, and in August 2016, he rehearsed and conducted Flatline by Matthew Ricketts, 2016 Jacob Druckman Prize winner at the Susan and Ford Schumann Center for Composition Studies.
 In collaboration with the Boston University Center for New Music, Nathaniel has stepped in to rehearse works by both student and faculty composers such as Klaus Lang and 2019 Boston University Composition Competition winner, Patrick Walker.
 A composer himself, Nathaniel has studied with Joel Hoffman, David Ludwig, and Georg Tsontakis.
 His work has been featured in composition festivals such as the Atlantic Music Festival in Waterville, Maine, “UPBEAT” in Milna, Croatia, and WSKG’s television program, Expressions, in Binghamton, NY.